-Chimney Chase Tops – Chimney Chase Covers in CT – Chimney Chase Caps
+Chimney Chase Tops – Chimney Chase Covers in CT – Chimney Rain Pan

 We provide a number of chimney sweep services like chimney chase top installation, chimney inspections, and chimney cap replacement to residents in towns like West Hartford, Avon, Simsbury, West Simsbury, Canton, Burlington, Bloomfield, Unionville, Weatogue.

-A chimney chase top is the metal covering used for a wood-framed chimney chase, which acts as a shield to keep water, debris, animals, and moisture out of your chimney system.
+A chimney chase top is the metal covering used for a wood-framed chimney chase.
+Chase tops are found on chimneys connected to factory-built fireplaces.
+The chase is a wood framed structure that contains the double walled chimney pipe used with manufactured fireplaces.
+These structures can be covered with siding to match the home, stone or brick facing.
 Resembling the lid of shoebox, these covers are generally standard with pre-fabricated fireplaces and are found on a number of modern builds.
 Since these particular chimney tops are usually crafted with cheap galvanized sheet metal, they often rust quickly and will need replaced every 7 to 10 years.

 A damaged or deteriorated chimney chase top can lead to serious and expensive water damage, which is why it’s important to have your chimney inspected annually to ensure your chimney chase top is in good condition.
 If the cover begins to corrode or crack, water and debris can enter your chimney system leaving it vulnerable to dangerous blockages, chimney fires, or a backup of carbon monoxide.